 As a society, we have been in uniforms since the dawn of time, whether it is a head-to-toe outfit or even a pin that unifies us together.
 In 2020, uniforms are becoming even more imaginative, but the reason we wear them remains the same after all this time and we owe these uniforms credit for the impact they can have.
 If you are considering adding some flair to your lacklustre uniforms, or are unsure whether to commit to one at all, let’s find out why uniforms are so impactful and what they say about your business or brand.

 Customers and consumers, whether they realise it or not, are always forming opinions about your brand.
 How you communicate and present your brand experience to the world can often decide whether you have a conversion or a brand advocate.
 So, embroidered workwear and a clear brand presentation will go a long way in sealing that fate.
+An advantage of owning a franchise business is that often, these things will be laid on for you, which will help you focus on just what’s in front of you.
 Customers will make an assumption that the level of detail shown to you uniform will be applied to the product or service, and that a reliable and unified team is working to deliver such a positive experience.
 That same assumption can be negatively applied if you do not have a unified presentation, so don’t risk losing brand equity by failing to dress your workers in a brand-aligned uniform.

 Continuity and approachability